 A method of selecting optimal color filters to perform accurate multi-illuminant color correction is reviewed.
 The transmittances for a set of filters obtained by the method were provided to a color filter manufacturer.
 The manufacturer used a dichroic filter modeling program to produce transmittances that satisfied the physical constraints of the manufacturing process and approximated the optimal filter transmittances.
-The ideal and manufacturable filters are compared through computer simulation and their accuracy assessed during the CIE 1 ELab measure.
+The ideal and manufacturable filters are compared through computer simulation and their accuracy assessed during the CIE ΔEL*a*b measure.
 The results show that the unconventional shapes of the optimal filters can be weil approximated by actual filters with slight degradation in performance.

 We describe a method of enhancing color images by applying histogram equalization to the saturation component in the color difference (C-Y) color space.
 When histogram equalization is applied to the saturation component of a 24-bit image, the transform often leads to red, green, and blue components that exceed the realizable RGB intensities.
 The histogram equalization algorithm presented reduces this problem by taking into account the relationship that exists between luminance and saturation and how the luminance value limits the range of possible saturations.
 This method also retains a more uniform distribution of color saturation once the components are transformed back into the RGB space.
 This is important for images that contain high-luminance, low-saturation features.

 A fractal-based method for color image compression is presented.
 The method transforms the direct color components into three approximate principal components and applies a fractal-based compression method developed for gray-scale images to each new component.
 The main principal component, which contains a large amount of energy, is coded with high accuracy, while the other two components can be coded at lower accuracy and a very high compression ratio.
 The principal-component-based method gives an overall higher quality in the reconstructed image at a similar compression rate compared with compression based on other linear transforms of the color space.

 An overview of the wavelet scalar quantization (WSQ) and Joint Photographic Experts Group (JPEG) image compression algorithms is given.
 Results of application of both algorithms to a database of 60 fingerprint images are then discussed.
 Signal-to-noise ratio (SNR) results for WSQ, JPEG with quantization matrix (QM) optimization, and JPEG with standard QM scaling are given at several average bit rates.
 In all cases, optimized-QM JPEG is equal or superior to WSQ in SNR performance.
 At 0.48 bit/pixel, which is in the operating range proposed by the Federal Bureau of Investigation (FBI), WSQ and QM-optimized JPEG exhibit nearly identical SNR performance.
 In addition, neither was subjectively preferred on average by human viewers in a forced-choice image-quality experiment.
 Although WSQ was chosen by the FBI as the national standard for compression of digital fingerprint images on the basis of image quallty that was ostensibly superior to that of existing internationalstandard JPEG, it appears possible that this superiority was due more to lack of optimization of JPEG parameters than to inherent superiority of the WSQ algorithm.
 Furthermore, substantial worldwide support for JPEG has developed due to its status as an international standard, and WSQ is significantly slower than JPEG in software implementation.
 Still, it is possible that WSQ enhanced with an optimal quantizer-design algorithm could outperform JPEG.
 This is a topic for future research.

-Among the various digital haiftoning methods, carrier procedures have the advantage of being fast and requiring few computational resources.
-However, because they are pixel-oriented a!- gorithms, they offer!ess flexibility than more complex algorithms that involve the information from a neighborhood or the entire image in the quantization of each pixel.
+Among the various digital halftoning methods, carrier procedures have the advantage of being fast and requiring few computational resources.
+However, because they are pixel-oriented algorithms, they offer less flexibility than more complex algorithms that involve the information from a neighborhood or the entire image in the quantization of each pixel.
 By introducing noninteger ratios between the carrier and raster period, the carrier procedure can be adapted to the spectral characteristics of the visual system.
 The spectral noise distribution can be optimized in this regard for two-dimensional, periodic carriers with arbitrary shape.